revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-- Any time one file depends on another, webpack treats this as a dependency.
-This allows webpack to take images or web fonts, and also provide them as dependencies for your application.
+- Any time one file depends on another, webpack treats this as a dependency.This allows webpack to take images or web fonts, and also provide them as dependencies for your application.

-- When webpack processes your application, it starts from a list of modules defined on the command line or in its configuration file.
-Starting from these entry points, webpack recursively builds a dependency graph that includes every module your application needs, then bundles all of those modules into a small number of bundles - often, only one - to be loaded by the browser.
+- When webpack processes your application, it starts from a list of modules defined on the command line or in its configuration file.Starting from these entry points, webpack recursively builds a dependency graph that includes every module your application needs, then bundles all of those modules into a small number of bundles - often, only one - to be loaded by the browser.

 </blockquote>
 </details>

 ---

-21. How do you install Angular CLI?
+21.How do you install Angular CLI?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)